Tokimeki Memorial: Anime

 In 1999, a two-episode anime OVA based on the first game was produced by Studio Pierrot.

-In 2006, Tokimeki Memorial Online was adapted into a 25-episode anime television series, Tokimeki Memorial Only Love, produced by Konami Digital Entertainment Co., Ltd. and Anime International Company (AIC) and based on Tokimeki Memorial Online, which premiered across Japan on October 2, 2006.
+In 2006, Tokimeki Memorial Online was adapted into a 25-episode anime television series, Tokimeki Memorial Only Love, produced by Konami Digital Entertainment Co., Ltd. and Anime International Company (AIC), which premiered across Japan on October 2, 2006.

 In 2009, an OVA adaptation of Tokimeki Memorial 4 called Hajimari no Finder, directed by Hanyuu Naoyasu, was produced by Asahi Production.

-Live-action Movie
+Live-action film

-Tokimeki Memorial is a live-action movie loosely inspired by Konami's long running dating simulator franchise of the same name.
+Tokimeki Memorial is a live-action film loosely inspired by Konami's long running dating simulator franchise of the same name.
 It was released on August 9, 1997 and was distributed by Toei.
-This movie is the final movie produced for Fuji TV's "Our movie series".
+It is the final film produced for Fuji TV's "Our movie series".

 Spin-offs and merchandise

 Tokimeki Memorial spin-offs and merchandise include: